Nom-nom-hub/arc-kit/templates/commands/constitution.md

 Now that your project constitution is established, the most logical next step is:

-- **Primary**: Run `/arckit.define` to create your first feature specification guided by the governance principles you've established
+- **Primary**: Run `/arckit.define` to create your first feature specification guided by the principles you've established
 - **Alternative**: Use the constitution as reference in future commands to maintain consistency

-The `/arckit.define` command will create feature specifications that align with the adaptive principles and governance framework you've defined.
+The `/arckit.define` command will create feature specifications that align with the project principles and quality standards you've defined.

-**Pro tip**: All future development should refer back to these constitution principles to ensure consistency and alignment with your governance standards.
+**Pro tip**: All future development should refer back to these constitution principles to ensure consistency and alignment with project standards.